40net-cloud/fortigate-aws-autoscale-terraform/README.md

 - **Health Checks:** Mechanisms to ensure that instances are running properly.
 ASGs can use EC2 status checks or Elastic Load Balancer (ELB) health checks to determine the health of instances.
 - **Lifecycle Hooks:** Allow you to perform custom actions at different stages of the instance lifecycle, such as when instances are launching or terminating.

-By using Auto Scaling Groups, you can ensure that your Fortigate deployment is resilient, scalable, and cost-effective, automatically responding to varying loads **without** manual intervention.
+By using Auto Scaling Groups, you can ensure that your Fortigate deployment is resilient, scalable, and cost-effective, automatically responding to varying loads **without** manual intervention.<br>
+Please note there are 2 ASG's, respectivily for BYOL and PAYG instance management.

 **Lifecycle Hooks** in AWS Auto Scaling Groups enable you to perform custom actions at different stages of the instance lifecycle, such as during instance launch or termination.
 These hooks allow for tasks like configuring software, running scripts, or saving logs, ensuring a smoother and more controlled scaling process.
 In this deployment, a notifications of these events happening is picked up on the **AWS EventBridge**.